Undocumented

 >>> import cocoex >>> d = cocoex.utilities.args_to_dict(["budget=2.3", "bed=bed-name", "number=4"], ... ["budget", "bed", "number", "whatever"]) >>> len(d) 3 >>> assert d['bed'] == 'bed-name' >>> assert isinstance(d["budget"], float)

-Keys that start with entries from ignore_list
+Keys that start with entries from ignore_list when interpreted as

-are removed, by default those starting with _ or self,
+str are removed, by default those starting with _ or self,

-must be a str
+where ignore_list must be a str or a tuple of str.

 Do nothing if import fails, return the imported module otherwise.